A few things to consider when setting your rates.

-Forget those $50 logo websites.
-There’s a lot of work involved, and it’s your job to let your client know how much.
-If you don’t, there’s a chance they’ll think you jump in front of a computer, type their company name in a nice font and add a swoosh for ‘visual interest’.
+Forget those $50 logo sites.
+A lot of our work goes unseen, but it’s worth remembering that your job is to show people the value of what you do.
+If you don’t show it, potential clients might think you just jump in front of a computer, type their brand name in a nice typeface, then add a swoosh for some visual interest.

-Competition, differentiation, market-positioning, audience profiles… these are just a few of the topics that need researched in order to design an effective identity.
+Competition, differentiation, market positioning, audience profiles… just a few of the topics you need to question your client about in order to produce an effective design.

 “We need a logo and website for our restaurant.
-We’re behind schedule so need a quote ASAP.
-Please let us know how much this costs and how long it will take to complete.”
+Please let us know how much this costs and how long it will take.”

 - How 20 designers charge their clients